Villanova University: Campus

 The university is within the Villanova census-designated place in Radnor Township.

 Villanova University, when including the new Cabrini and Rosemont campuses, sits on 430 acre of land, situated 12 mi from Center City Philadelphia.
 The campus has roughly 1,500 trees.
 The campus was formerly known as Arboretum Villanova, but its status as an official arboretum was revoked after the university failed to meet rules and standards such as planting enough new trees and offering tours.

 Main campus

 The most prominent campus feature is St. Thomas of Villanova Church, whose dual spires are the university's tallest structure.
 The cornerstone was laid in 1883, and construction ended in 1887.

 Alumni Hall dates back to 1848 and stands as one of the oldest structures on campus.
 It was used as a military hospital in wartime and for influenza patients after World War I.

 St. Mary's Hall was built in 1962.
 Laid out with long corridors and over a thousand rooms, there is a large, recently deconsecrated chapel and many partial floors, basements and sub-basements to feed the legends of blocked-off wings.

 Falvey Library, the campus's main research library, houses over 1 million books, thousands of periodicals, and television production studios.
+It is named after the Augustinian monk and librarian Daniel Patrick Falvey (1906–1962), who worked there for many years.
+The library is renowned for VuFind, its open-source discovery system which is now used by many other libraries worldwide.